 Use of the European Approach for Quality Assurance of Joint Programmes

 In 14 EHEA countries the European Approach was only available to some higher education institutions or subject to specific, additional conditions (map: light blue).
-The map below shows the situation .
-The information on each country provides further details, such as an explanation of specific legislation or that higher education institutions themselves being responsible for the quality assurance of their programmes.
+The map below gives an overview of the situation.
+The information on each country provides further details, such as an explanation of a specific legislation or the fact that higher education institutions themselves are responsible for the quality assurance of their programmes.

 EQAR has maintained a specific page on its website with a list of example cases where the European Approach was used, to allow others to draw from these experiences.
-All European Approach reports are also available through the general DEQAR search interface.
+All European Approach reports are also available through the general DEQAR search interface (here).